ray155093/azure-docs.zh-tw/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

                 ClickedUrls     string
         FROM "/Samples/Data/SearchLog.tsv"
         USING Extractors.Tsv();

     @rs1 =
         SELECT Start, Region, Duration
         FROM @searchlog
     WHERE Region == "en-gb";

     @rs1 =
         SELECT Start, Region, Duration
         FROM @rs1
         WHERE Start >= DateTime.Parse("2012/02/16") AND Start <= DateTime.Parse("2012/02/17");

     OUTPUT @rs1
         TO "/output/SearchLog-transform-datatime.csv"
         USING Outputters.Csv();

-請注意，第二個查詢會對第一個資料列集的結果起作用，因此最終結果是兩個篩選條件的組合。您也可以重複使用變數名稱，因為它們是語彙範圍型名稱。
+Notice that the second query is operating on the result of the first rowset and thus the result is a composition of the two filters.
+You can also reuse a variable name and the names are scoped lexically.

-## 彙總資料列集
+## <a name="aggregate-rowsets"></a>Aggregate rowsets

-U-SQL 提供您已熟悉使用的 **ORDER BY**、**GROUP BY** 和各種彙總語法。
+U-SQL provides you with the familiar **ORDER BY**, **GROUP BY** and aggregations.

-下列查詢會尋找每個區域的總持續時間，然後按順序輸出前 5 大持續時間。
+The following query finds the total duration per region, and then outputs the top 5 durations in order.

-U-SQL 資料列集不會保留它們的順序以供下一次查詢使用。因此，若要對輸出排序，您需要將 ORDER BY 加入 OUTPUT 陳述式，如下所示：
+U-SQL rowsets do not preserve their order for the next query.
+Thus, to order an output, you need to add ORDER BY to the OUTPUT statement as shown below:

     DECLARE @outpref string = "/output/Searchlog-aggregation";
     DECLARE @out1    string = @outpref+"_agg.csv";
     DECLARE @out2    string = @outpref+"_top5agg.csv";

     @searchlog =
         EXTRACT UserId          int,
                 Start           DateTime,